 Duration: 2 half-days

-Rate: 50 € per group at the Shoah Memorial in Paris and 40 € per group
+Rate: €69 per group at the Shoah Memorial in Paris and €40 per group

-(15 € for REP/ REP+/ULIS/CLIS establishments) at the Albert-Kahn museum
+(€15 for REP/ REP+/ULIS/CLIS establishments) at the Albert-Kahn museum

-Information: Tel.: 01 53 01 17 26 from Monday to Friday from 9:30 AM to 5:30 PM Reservation and information:
+Information: Tel.: 01 53 01 17 26 from Monday to Friday from 9:30 am to 5:30 pm

 On July 17, 2022, 80 years after the Vel d'Hiv roundup, the Shoah Memorial inaugurated a new place dedicated to the history of the internment of Jews in France in the old station of Pithiviers.
-This site preserves the memory of the former camp as well as the 6 convoys that left from Pithiviers and the other 2 from Beaune-la-Rolande.
+This site preserves the memory of the old camp as well as the 6 convoys that left from Pithiviers and the other 2 from Beaune-la-Rolande.

-During a guided tour based on unpublished archival documents, the students discover the station and the former internment camp.
+During a guided tour based on unpublished archival documents, students discover the station and the former internment camp.

-For students from 2nd grade to Terminale
+For students from 2de to Terminale

 1st session :

-2nd session: session: thematic visit
+2nd session: thematic visit

 For students from the 3rd grade onwards